MPDR Beamforming for Almost-Cyclostationary Processes: Statistical analysis of the cMPDR

 where we used the fact that the inverse of a block-diagonal matrix is a block-diagonal matrix whose blocks are the inverses of the original blocks.
-Substituting \cref{eq:cyc_spec_0} into \cref{eq:example_cmvdr_uncorr}, and \cref{eq:example_cmvdr_uncorr} into \cref{eq:cmvdr_solution}, it follows that the cMVDR reduces to the MVDR: $\v{w}_{\text{cMVDR}} = [\v{w}_{\text{MVDR}}^T~\v{0}^T]^T$.
-This implies that cyclic beamforming provides benefit only for frequency components where the noise exhibits spectral correlation with other components, which typically occurs at the harmonic frequencies.
+Substituting \cref{eq:cyc_spec_0} into \cref{eq:example_cmpdr_uncorr}, and \cref{eq:example_cmpdr_uncorr} into \cref{eq:cmpdr_solution}, it follows that the cMPDR reduces to the MPDR: $\v{w}_{\text{cMPDR}} = [\v{w}_{\text{MPDR}}^T~\v{0}^T]^T$.
+This implies that cyclic beamforming provides benefit only at frequencies where the noise exhibits spectral correlation, which typically occurs at the harmonic components.